Connect with others who understand.

 • Not understand their own emotions or the emotions of others

-By adolescence and adulthood, people with autism have likely learned to compensate for some social and communication deficits.
-Still, others may notice:
+By adolescence and adulthood, many autistic people have developed coping behaviors to adapt to social and communication challenges.
+Still, other behaviors may remain noticeable, including:

-• Tendency to go into long monologues on the favorite topic
+• Tendency to go into long monologues on their favorite topic

 • Difficulty understanding how others feel or think